niksilver/burnup/README.md

 all the values of a given field".
 The parameters are:

 - The date in question;
-- Three parameters specifying the raw data:
+- Three parameters specifying the historial data:
   - the range of the data (including the header row),
   - the column name of the story ID,
   - the column name of the date from which this row’s data is valid;